I Heart Lasagna

 Hearty Meat Lover’s Lasagna

 I love lasagna.
-A good lasagna is meaty, dripping with rich tomato sauce, and oozing with gooey cheese.
+A good classic lasagna recipe is meaty, dripping with rich tomato sauce, and oozing with gooey cheese.
 It’s a meal where you can really stretch your dollar because I have yet to come across a lasagna recipe that my husband and I can’t get at least three or four meals out of.
 It’s filling and comforting all at the same time.

 I have spent the last few years in search of a really good lasagna recipe.
 Not a mediocre lasagna recipe.
 Not a forgettable lasagna recipe.
 Not one that makes you shrug your shoulders and say, “Eh.”
-I wanted a totally awesome lasagna recipe that will make my unborn children want to come home for regular visits from college.
-Finally, after years of trial and error, I have found my recipe!
+I wanted a totally awesome lasagna recipe that will make my children want to come home for regular visits from college.
+Finally, after years of trial and error, I have perfected my recipe!

-I want to thank Annie at Phoo-D for this wonderful recipe.
 Just so you know, this is not something you are going to be able to throw together in a few minutes and pop it in the oven.
 I started making this at 2:30 Sunday afternoon and we sat down to eat around 6:30.
 It is a labor of love, but it is so worth it!

 I planned this for a Sunday afternoon comfort meal.
 However, my carnivore husband decided he wanted steaks for dinner.
 I agreed, but went ahead with the lasagna anyway because I planned on freezing the remainder for dinners in the upcoming week.
-I managed to recruit him as my sous chef and as he was stirring the pot of bolognese sauce, he quickly changed his mind.
+I managed to recruit him as my sous chef and as he was stirring the pot of meat sauce, he quickly changed his mind.
 He also went back for seconds.

 Hearty Meat Lover’s Lasagna

-Prep time: 2 hours
+Prep Time 2 hours

-Cook time: 55 mins
+Cook Time 55 minutes

-Total time: 2 hours 55 mins
+Total Time 2 hours 55 minutes

-Serves: 10
+Servings 10

 Ingredients

-• 1.2 pounds sweet Italian sausage
+• 1 pound sweet Italian sausage

-• 1.2 pounds lean ground sirloin
+• 1 pound lean ground sirloin

 • 1 tablespoon extra virgin olive oil

-• 1 medium yellow onion, chopped
+• 1 medium yellow onion chopped

-• 8 cloves garlic, crushed
+• 8 cloves garlic crushed

-• 1 package (8 oz) of sliced mushrooms
+• 1 package 8 oz of sliced mushrooms

-• 1 (28 oz) can crushed tomatoes
+• 1 28 oz can crushed tomatoes

-• 3 (6 oz) cans tomato paste
+• 3 6 oz cans tomato paste

-• 2 (15 oz) cans canned tomato sauce
+• 2 15 oz cans canned tomato sauce

 • 1/2 cup balsamic vinegar